uconneeb/evolution/biblio.md

 ---
 The papers and books listed on this page have been mentioned in lecture and the information is provided here so that you can look up figures shown in lecture and read about the studies in depth. _You are, however, **not expected** to read these papers!_ You **are expected** to understand the aspects of these studies presented in lecture.

+**Cameron 1987.** The upside-down cladogram: problems in manuscript affiliation.
+Chapter 12, pp. 227-242, in Hoenigswald, H. M., and L. F. Wiener (eds.), Biological metaphor and cladistic classification: an interdisciplinary approach.
+University of Pennsylvania, Philadelphia.

+**Darwin 1859.** [On the origin of species by means of natural selection, or the preservation of favoured races in the struggle for life.](http://darwin-online.org.uk/converted/pdf/1859_Origin_F373.pdf) John Murray, London.

 **Falco&#769;n et al. 2010.** [Dating the cyanobacterial ancestor of the chloroplast.](https://doi.org/10.1038/ismej.2010.2) ISME Journal 4:777-783.

 **Fantinutto et al. 2005.** [Flight control system design and optimisation with a genetic algorithm.](https://doi.org/10.1016/j.ast.2004.09.003) Aerospace Science and Technology 9:73-80.

 **Fernandes et al. 2020.** [Mechanically robust lattices inspired by deep-sea glass sponges.](https://doi.org/10.1038/s41563-020-0798-1) Nature Materials

+**Futuyma and Kirkpatrick.
+2017.** [Evolution](https://www.amazon.com/Evolution-Douglas-J-Futuyma/dp/1605356050) 4th ed.
+Sinauer Associates (Oxford University Press).
+594 pp.

 **Kang et al. 2011.** [Shared ancestry between a newfound mole-borne hantavirus and hantaviruses harbored by cricetid rodents.](https://doi.org/10.1128/JVI.02450-10) J. Virol.
 85:7496-7503.